NewDark90/privacy-coins-2021/post/main.md

 Cons:

 - Requires a trusted setup.
-    - This risk can be managed through Multi-party Computation Ceremonies.
+    - This risk can be managed through Multi-party Computation Ceremonies
-- Incorrect implementation or leakage of trusted setup parameters can lead to forgery of coins.
+- Incorrect implementation or leakage of trusted setup parameters can lead to forgery of coins
-- Does not have supply auditability meaning hidden inflation can go undetected.
+- Does not have supply auditability meaning hidden inflation can go undetected

 References:
 - [https://z.cash/technology/zksnarks/](https://z.cash/technology/zksnarks/)